 It is usually best to distill your water first and then add in whatever minerals you want to create your desired brew.
 Barista Hustle has put together a good collection of water recipes for a DIY at-home brewer, but the principles and ratios here can be applied to a commercial setting as well.

-Along with that also comes your mugs, plates, and other serving vessels.
-This is a place where you can really skimp on costs.
+Along with that also come your mugs, plates, and other serving vessels.
+This is a place where you can skimp on costs.
 Try to find something that looks nice in your café but isn’t going to break the bank.
-Many customers will be taking their orders to-go anyways and will not even get to use your mugs and plates.
+Many customers will be taking their orders to-go anyway and will not even get to use your mugs and plates.

 Other Brewing Devices